 A Race Against Death

-It’s Valentine’s Night and that can mean only one thing.
-The Sensorites Episode Four.
+It’s Valentine’s Night, and that can mean only one thing – it’s time for The Sensorites episode four.

-I would like to digress for a moment to clarify a couple of things.
+I would like to digress for a moment so I can clarify a couple of things.
 Firstly, Sue is responsible for keeping this experiment on track.
-Without exception, she’s been the one who has suggested that we watch our daily dose of Doctor Who every day.
+Without exception, she’s been the one who’s suggested that we watch our daily dose of Doctor Who every day.
 If it were up to me, we’d still be on Skaro.
 In short, I’m not forcing her to do anything.

 Secondly, I lived in a static caravan for THREE AND-A-HALF YEARS for Sue.
-I didn’t have a telephone for the first 18 MONTHS and for two long years we had nothing more than a dial-up internet connection.
-Sky Plus was a pipe dream, our toilet would freeze over in the winter, the rain sounded like someone dropping nails on the roof and I shared this cramped environment with two kittens, a fully grown Labrador and a teenage daughter.
+We didn’t have a working telephone for the first 18 months, and I had to put up with a dial-up modem when we did.
+Sky Plus was a pipe dream, our toilet would freeze over in the winter, the rain sounded like someone dropping nails on the roof, and I shared this cramped environment with two kittens, a fully grown Labrador and a teenage daughter.

 This is payback time.